CollinEstes/astro-cli/README.md

   > OSX and Windows developers can use [boot2docker](http://boot2docker.io/)

-  After you have those installed, download the source or clone this project locally Then install astro via NPM
+  After you have those installed, download the source or clone this project locally.
+  Then install astro via NPM

   ```